 Another mobile sportsbook has come to New Jersey.
 Canadian sports media operator theScore has launched a US sports betting app in the Garden State.
-The second theScore sportsbook is expected to launch in Colorado in 2020.
+The second theScore sportsbook is expected to launch a sports betting app in Colorado in 2020.

 TheScore is partnering with Monmouth Park Racetrack, one of the land-based permit holders necessary to operate in the Garden State.
 The new sportsbook is the third to operate in association with Monmouth Park.
 We suggest trying one of these top rated sportsbooks.

 The Score has been a fixture in the Canadian sports landscape since 2007.
 Its app covers action on more than 20 sports leagues.
 The company itself trades on the TSX Venture Exchange.